 Art of Fighting – 1993 Developer Interview

 Staff: We struggled a lot with whether we should include a girl character in a vs. fighting game.
 But Art of Fighting is an especially manly, sweaty game, so we thought we’d try adding a single girl to the roster as a point of contrast.
 But we didn’t want her to be delicate and frail.

 Our original model for King was the actress Grace Jones from the 007 film.
 We made her white, then made her look kind of half-Japanese.
 She had those super high cheekbones, and her hair was closely cropped.
 But we felt that she wasn’t sexy enough after all, so we gradually started making her more girl-ish, until we achieved her present form.
-I think we should have given her a slightly bigger butt, though.

-King disguises herself as a man because, as a bodyguard, she wouldn’t be taken seriously if people knew she was a woman.
-In designing her, we paid special attention to the fact that though she was a woman, she was also a man.
+Staff: We paid special attention to the fact that though she was a woman, she was also a man.
 It was a balance between how masculine and how feminine she should be.
 We redrew her face alone dozens of times.

 Staff: Her charm point is definitely when her shirt gets ripped off.
 We redrew this over and over, too.
 People around us at SNK gave their various opinions about how it should look: “oh, her hands should move like this,” etc. Originally the conditions for her to make that pose were even more limited, but it looked so good that we increased its frequency.
 Ah yes, it was for the best.

 Staff: As for Yuri, I don’t know all the details myself, but at SNK the idea was that she was spoiled by her brother, who doted on her and carried her around everywhere.
 But to the same extent, her past has been very dark, with her Mother dying and her Father gone missing.
 She somehow has a bright, happy personality today though.